codeplea/genann/README.md

 - Includes examples and test suite.
 - Released under the zlib license - free for nearly any use.

+##Building

+Genann is self-contained in two files: `genann.c` and `genann.h`.
+To use Genann, simply add those two files to your project.

 ##Example Code

 Four example programs are included with the source code.